 What’s Good About Panasonic?

-Still, Panasonic is one of my favorite camera brands right now because they are totally different from others.
-They’re making mirrorless cameras with good sensor sizes and with lots of unique features.
-They’re also one of my favorite choices for video recording, together with Canon.
+Panasonic is one of my favorite camera brands right now because they are totally different from the others.
+They’re making mirrorless cameras with slightly smaller sensor sizes but that are very friendly for vlogs.
+They’re , in general, one of my favorite choices for video recording.